Adoption and change management strategy for Mustad’s digital transition

 The digital turnaround means considerable change in Mustad’s working culture.
 Hans Mustad: “The company’s people are the most important in this change process.
 From our first ERP implementation we have learned to involve people and to have a strong change management strategy in place.
 Alongside HSO we use the Prosci ADKAR® model1 to measure where we stand and what’s necessary to achieve a successful turnaround.”

 Around the time HSO became a Mustad partner, Mayra Mouthaan joined the company as Interim Group CFO, and was made responsible for implementing Dynamics 365 F&O worldwide, together with HSO.
 Mayra explains how the company changed its change management strategy, to make the series of international implementations a success.

 Mayra: “A lot of what I call ‘classic mistakes’ had been made in the first ERP project.
-The company had underestimated the impact of the project on the employees, and their partner had not supported them adequately.
+The company had underestimated the impact of the project on the employees, and their implementation partner had not supported them adequately.
 Adoption and change needed to become a significant part of the project right from the start.
 We now have dedicated teams for all projects, and we make sure that different kinds of end-users from all teams are involved and trained.
 My experience has shown that change is often highly underestimated.
 That’s why we even apply change management to the transition to MS Office 365, which might appear to be simple.”

 It’s not smart to invest in the K of Knowledge